apache/nifi-fds/README.md

 npm run clean:install:skipTests
 ```

 NOTE: Full builds for this project assume a 2 stage build but it only completes the first stage for you.
 In the first stage all of the assets for the project are copied into the `target/frontend-working-directory`, tested, and bundled/minified/obfuscated.
-It is up to the consumer of this project to integrate the second sta include the produced index.html and optimized assets files into any deployable archive of their choosing.
+It is up to the consumer of this project to integrate the second stage to include the produced index.html and optimized assets files into any deployable archive of their choosing.

 #### Running full builds locally
 Once built you can start the application from the `target/frontend-working-directory` directory via: